 The Royal Observatory Built way back in 1676 has a major role in the work in fields of astronomy and navigation.
 Getting into the world of stars, it has one the world’s greatest telescopes and other historic clocks and instruments in the museum.

-Another great way to Enjoy the soak in the beauty of London skyline and the River Thames is the Emirates air Line Cable car between the Greenwich Peninsula and Royal Docks.
+Another great way to Enjoy the soak in the beauty of the London skyline and the River Thames is the Emirates Air Line Cable car between the Greenwich Peninsula and Royal Docks.

-Greenwich, is a historic city and home to the Royals long time back.
+Greenwich is a historic city and home to the Royals a long time back.
 It is eminent through the architecture and important buildings like the Queen’s House, Old Royal Naval College, National Maritime Museum that can be visited.

 The Queen’s house built in the 17th century is a living example of grandeur and stunning architecture.
 The entry to the Queen’s house is free and must visit.